The Judicial Appointments Commission (JAC) invites applications for Recorder 2018

 In order to consider a recommendation, the Appropriate Authority may request any information that was available to the JAC in making its recommendation.
 You should be aware that any information you provide in your application or during the selection process could be passed on to the Lord Chief Justice.

 The number of vacancies on this exercise has been increased in order to meet business needs.
 The JAC has now been asked to fill up to 250 posts.
 The timeline for the selection process up to and including the selection day period is unaffected and remains as set out in this information page.

-All other successful candidates across the three jurisdictions – crime, family and civil – will be recommended for appointment according to the existing information page timeline i.e. outcome of selection process expected by early June 2019.
+All successful candidates across the three jurisdictions – crime, family and civil – will be recommended for appointment according to the existing information page timeline i.e. outcome of selection process expected by late June 2019.

 All candidates will be assessed using the same non-jurisdictional tools and selected on merit.

 Outcome of the exercise